 K-On! has exactly one eligible bachelor: Ritsu's little brother.
 Even when the band goes to a live show, most of the other bands are also all female.

 Due to the game-changing Powered Armor being only usable by females, every major character in Infinite Stratos is female.
 Except for Ichika, the one male who can use the armor.
 The school has no male staff, and no prominent males appear in the town the school is set in.

 Parodied in the Excel♥Saga episode "Increase Ratings Week", in which all the female characters are drawn in moe style (as they go to a swimming pool, which just so happens to be populated by characters catering to nearly every fetish imaginable) and all the male characters are forced offscreen (much to their displeasure).

-The 1121st Platoon in So Ra No Wo To consists entirely of young women, which is the main reason it's often called "MilitaryK-On"...at first.
+The 1121st Platoon in So Ra No Wo To consists entirely of young women.
 Other soldiers that show up later (except the one the protagonists capture) are mostly male, though; it's implied that individual platoons are intentionally single-gender.

 Not only that; the 1121st Platoon is traditionally always composed of five females, as a callback to the mythical Flame Maidens who protected the city from a demon.

 Azumanga Daioh, despite being set at co-ed school, only 3 males are prominent and 2 of them are animals.

 Trinity Seven has a magical school setting.
 It justifies the lack of male mages by stating that magic is based on emotions and since males are often more logic-based are much fewer in number.